Home | Site Index | Disclaimer | Email Me!

 What on Earth would prompt Monster Cable to order terminated an eBay auction for an authentic Monster item?
 We don't know because the low-lifes at Monster Cable are not replying to the seller's emails for an explanation.
 And, eBay does not require the VeRO member explain or answer anything!
 Wow, eBay!
 Nice way to handle your sellers.
 No wonder they are leaving eBay for other venues.

 So, Monster Cable?
 Did some idiot in your office take down the perfectly legitimate auction or was it some bottom feeder at LaRiviere, Grubman & Payne, LLP?
-Or, have you told NetEnforcers to begin shutting down auctions?
+Or, have you told NetEnforcers, your low-life Cyber Cops, to begin shutting down all auctions of your items?
 Hmmmm?
 Inquiring minds want to know.

-Undaunted, Christopher S Finnerty, of the Boston law firm WolfBlock, then claimed it was offering to ship "outside the US".
+Undaunted, Christopher S Finnerty, of the Boston law firm WolfBlock, then claimed the auction was offering to ship "outside the US".
 Whoa, there Nellie.
-Chris, since when is it illegal for someone to ship someting outside the US, such as these cables, and the manufacturer have a say in it?
+Chris, since when is it illegal for someone to ship something outside the US, such as these authentic cables, and the manufacturer have a say in it?
 Chris, don't go off claiming "parallel imports" because the key word there is "imports", not exports.
 Monster Cable has no legal standing to stop eBay auctions because the items might be shipped to Europe.
-It's up to Monster Cable UK, if there is one, to stop these items from being imported.
+It's up to Monster Cable UK, if there is one, to stop these items from being imported in the UK.

 Update April 16, 2008